opcheese/aitcreator_blog/content/posts/vamp_interface/index.md

 ## The Prototype

-Regrettably, I do not have access to GPU enabled server, so for now let's just give a rough sketch of what a system for further experiments might be.
+Regrettably, I do not have access to GPU enabled server, so for now let's just give a rough sketch of what an app for further experimentations might look like.

 1. I want a web app where anyone can upload a medium-sized dataset to visualize using Stylegan.
 1. The app should allow the user to specify what columns should correspond to what latent vectors.
 1. Additionally the app should allow the user to forgo the usage of the latent vectors and project the data into the latent space directly.
-1. The user should be able to specify basic transformation for every column (scaling, log, shift).
+1. The user should be able to specify basic transformations for every column (scaling, log, shift).
 1. The user should be able to view the result either as a video or a series of images.

 Looks straightforward enough.
 I hope to come back to this idea after some experiment with Stylegan 3.